HenrikJoreteg/human-javascript/ch06 - models.md

 #### 3. Direct access to properties

 In a large app, you work with models **a lot**.
 Having to call `get` and `set` everywhere is a bit less than ideal, IMO.
-EcmaScript 5 (a.k.a. the version of the JS spec available in modern browsers) allows for `getters` and `setters` which means you can actually process simple assignments.
+ECMAScript 5 (a.k.a. the version of the JS spec available in modern browsers) allows for `getters` and `setters` which means you can actually process simple assignments.
 This is better illustrated with an example:

 ```javascript
 // without getters/setters (Backbone Model)